n7tae/tsdspacket/README.md

 This indicates that the packets were DSRP Header and Data packets.

-Three different formats of D-Star Packets are read and interpreted: o DSRP packets are internal header and data packets used by MMDVMHost, ircDDBGateway and QnetRelay. o DSTR packets are internal header and data packets used by QnetGateway, QnetRelay and modems directly supported by QnetGateway, namely QnetDVAP and QnetDVRPTR. o DSVT packets are external header and data packets used by all irc network clients, including ircDDBGateway and QnetGateway.
+Three different formats of D-Star Packets are read and interpreted:
+1. DSRP packets are internal header and data packets used by MMDVMHost, ircDDBGateway and QnetRelay.
+2. DSTR packets are internal header and data packets used by QnetGateway, QnetRelay and modems directly supported by QnetGateway, namely QnetDVAP and QnetDVRPTR.
+3. DSVT packets are external header and data packets used by all irc network clients, including ircDDBGateway and QnetGateway.
 It us also used by the QnetLink --> QnetGateway link, on the local UDP port 40000.

 Other packets detected include DSRP and DSTR poll packets.